tom-auger/secretbox/tests/README.md

 1. SDL checks were set to 'No'.
 1. The warnings 4197;4146 were suppressed.

 The Output and Intermediate directories were also set to the custom values 'bin\' and '$(BaseIntermediateOutputPath)' respectively.
-This was to ensure that the dll gets output to a consistent location so that the PreBuild task in the Tests project can copy over the dll to its output folder.
+This ensures the dll is output to a consistent location so that the PreBuild task in the Tests project can copy it over to the Tests project build folder.